AdobeDocs/experience-manager-core-components.en/help/archetype/uifrontend.md

 >[!TIP]
 >Learn more about clientlibs in the [AEM development documentation](https://docs.adobe.com/content/help/en/experience-manager-65/developing/introduction/clientlibs.html) and [how the ui.frontend module uses them below](#clientlib-generation).

+## ClientLibs Overview {#clientlibs}

+The frontend module is made available using an [AEM ClientLib](https://helpx.adobe.com/experience-manager/6-5/sites/developing/using/clientlibs.html).
+When executing the NPM build script, the app is built and the aem-clientlib-generator package takes the resulting build output and transforms it into such a ClientLib.

+A ClientLib will consist of the following files and directories:

+* `css/`: CSS files which can be requested in the HTML
+* `css.txt`: Tells AEM the order and names of files in `css/` so they can be merged
+* `js/`: JavaScript files which can be requested in the HTML
+* `js.txt` Tells AEM the order and names of files in `js/` so they can be merged
+* `resources/`: Source maps, non-entrypoint code chunks (resulting from code splitting), static assets (e.g. icons), etc.

 ## Possible Front-End Development Workflows {#possible-workflows}